dankelley/oce/README.md

 The R language is popular in many branches of science, and Oceanography is not an exception.
 Perhaps because of its broad statistical support, R is especially popular in Biological Oceanography, and its popularity seems to be growing also among Chemical and Geological Oceanographers.
-In the remaining subdiscipline of Physical Oceanography, many researchers remain attached to Matlab, which was the strongest choice for interactive work in the late 1900s.
+In Physical Oceanography, however, many researchers remain attached to Matlab, which was the strongest choice for interactive work in the late 1900s.
 However, the commercial and closed-source nature of Matlab is a problem in the eyes of many people, and so open-source alternatives have become increasingly popular.
 Of